 Lisa C. Yamagata-Lynch

 Dr. Lisa Yamagata-Lynch is an Ombudsperson for the Office of Ombuds Services at the University of Tennessee (UT), Knoxville and serves faculty, staff, and graduate students.
 As a faculty she holds the rank of Professor in the Educational Psychology and Counseling Department.
-She holds a doctoral degree from Indiana University in Educational Psychology as well as Instructional Systems Technology.
+Lisa received her doctoral degree from Indiana University in Educational Psychology as well as Instructional Systems Technology.
 She has experience in developing and growing revenue generating online programs.
 Lisa has served in several leadership roles as a program coordinator, director of graduate studies, as well as associate head.
 She is involved in diversity, engagement, and inclusion activities at UT through her leadership in the Commission for Women and as a contributing member in the Strategies and Tactics for Recruiting to Improve Diversity and Excellence (STRIDE).
 Lisa’s teaching and research interests are within the field of Learning, Design and Technology and her expertise are in instructional design, instructional technology, educational technology, as well as Cultural Historical Activity Theory (CHAT).
-She published her book with the title Activity Systems Analysis Methods for Understanding Complex Learning Environments in 2010, which is highly cited by scholars interested in engaging in qualitative research about human performances and organizational systemic issues.
+She published her book with the title Activity Systems Analysis Methods for Understanding Complex Learning Environments in 2010, which is highly cited by scholars interested in engaging in qualitative research about human performances and organizational systems.